marcelbonnet/QStage/README.md

 # QStage

 It is a program to send SYSEX MIDI Messages to my Roland Keyboard.
 Since it is the first program I wrote in C++, it was basically focused on my needs and as an opportunity to educate myself on C++.
-I chose to use Qt Framework, and almost nothing from stdlib.
+I chose to use Qt Framework.

 ## QStage Features